 7. Posting Fake Reviews of Competitors

 Another huge online reputation gaffe to avoid is posting fake reviews of your competitors on their pages to make them seem less credible.
 This underhanded tactic is not only ethically wrong, but these reviews can also be removed by the site if they are flagged as inappropriate.
-For instance, reviews posted to Google+ Local can be removed if the business flags them as inappropriate, spam, off-topic, or as presenting a conflict of interest.
+For instance, reviews posted to Google My Business can be removed if the business flags them as inappropriate, spam, off-topic, or as presenting a conflict of interest.
 A conflict of interest can include paying for reviews as well as misrepresenting your identity or affiliation with a particular business.
 Don’t stoop to the level of posting fake reviews of competitors online.
 Instead, focus on building your own positive reputation.
 If you suspect that negative reviews on your pages have been posted on your pages, you can flag reviews that you feel are false or inappropriate.

 What online reputation management mistakes have you encountered?
 What steps are you taking to promote a positive reputation for your business online?
 Let us know in the comments!